What Happens if My House Doesn’t Sell at Auction?

 Auction is one of the most reliable methods of sale available, in fact approximately 80% of properties successfully sell at auction, that’s considerably higher than the success rate of estate agency sale.
 But we still find property owners ask a lot of questions about the risk of not selling on auction day.
-This article provides information on what happens if a property doesn’t sell at auction.
+This article provides information about what happens if a property doesn’t sell at auction.

 Solicitors, banks, asset managers and other professional services choose to sell properties at public auction, because it works!
 Auction provides a tried and tested method of achieving a prompt sale at a fair price.
 But still, some property owners are apprehensive about auction for the fear of not selling.
 Sometimes because they’ve been let down so many times through an estate agency sale, they form the mindset of never being able to sell!
 Or because someone (often an estate agent) has instilled the fear in order to win or retain a vendors instruction!

 Last updated by Mark Grantham on 6th November 2019

 The majority of properties entered into auction do successfully sell first time around; the average success rate at auction is 75% to 80%.
 The reason why some properties fail to sell is typically down to 3 reasons: incorrect pricing, no legal pack, no access for viewings.
 Where those issues can be resolved a property can usually be sold after the auction or at a subsequent auction.

 When bidding fails to reach the reserve price at auction, a property will be classified as “unsold”.
 There are various reasons why bidding might not reach the reserve price, usually stemming from 3 primary causes: (1) the reserve price was set too high, (2) the legal pack was not ready in time for auction day or (3) prospective buyers did not have access to view the property.